Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 Most of our antique sales take place from our sister website

-The antiques are listed at fixed prices and are primarily on consignment from
+The antiques are listed there at fixed prices.

 3. How much do you charge to sell antiques on consignment?